 In 1999, under the leadership of President George H. W. Bush and Mrs. Barbara Bush, the National Dialogue on Cancer was established.
 This national forum, dedicated to eliminating cancer as a major public health burden at the earliest possible time, brought together a broad representation of public, private, and nonprofit leaders, including cancer survivors and advocacy groups, elected officials and academic experts who sought to identify both barriers and opportunities and to work collaboratively on identifying national priorities for achieving the eradication of cancer.

-As part of The National Dialogue on Cancer’s evolution into what is now known as C-Change (www.c-changetogether.org), in 2001, President Bush asked Robert A. Ingram, then the CEO of Glaxo Wellcome, to convene and chair a separate, complementary organization, comprised of action-oriented chief executives, and challenged them to “do something more about cancer prevention, diagnosis, and treatment within your own family as well as within your corporate family.”
+As part of The National Dialogue on Cancer’s evolution into what was known as C-Change, in 2001, President Bush asked Robert A. Ingram, then the CEO of Glaxo Wellcome, to convene and chair a separate, complementary organization, comprised of action-oriented chief executives, and challenged them to “do something more about cancer prevention, diagnosis, and treatment within your own family as well as within your corporate family.”

-In addition to attending annual meetings of what would then become the CEO Roundtable on Cancer, President and Mrs. Bush have regularly hosted the organization’s Executive Committee to receive status reports and to provide personal feedback on the progress of the organization’s mission.
+In addition to attending annual meetings of what would then become the CEO Roundtable on Cancer, President and Mrs. Bush had hosted the organization’s Executive Committee to receive status reports and to provide personal feedback on the progress of the organization’s mission.